pyinstaller/pyinstaller/doc/source/Manual.rst

 file ``icon-windowed.icns`` with the |PyInstaller| logo.)

 You can add items to the ``Info.plist`` by editing the spec file;
-see `Spec File Options for a Mac OS X Bundle`_ below.
+see `Spec File Options for a MacÂ OSÂ X Bundle`_ below.

-Making Mac OS X apps Forward-Compatible
+Making MacÂ OSÂ X apps Forward-Compatible
 ----------------------------------------

-In Mac OS X, components from one version of the OS are usually compatible with later versions, but they may not work with earlier versions.
+In MacÂ OSÂ X, components from one version of the OS are usually compatible with later versions, but they may not work with earlier versions.

-The only way to be certain your app supports an older version of Mac OS X is to run PyInstaller in the oldest version of the OS you need to support.
+The only way to be certain your app supports an older version of MacÂ OSÂ X is to run PyInstaller in the oldest version of the OS you need to support.

 For example, to be sure of compatibility with "Snow Leopard" (10.6) and later versions, you should execute PyInstaller in that environment.
-You would create a copy of Mac OS X 10.6, typically in a virtual machine.
+You would create a copy of MacÂ OSÂ X 10.6, typically in a virtual machine.
 In it, install the desired level of Python
 (the default Python in Snow Leopard was 2.6, which PyInstaller no longer supports), and install |PyInstaller|, your source, and all its dependencies.
 Then build your app in that environment.
 It should be compatible with later versions of Mac OS X.

-Building 32-bit Apps in Mac OS X
+Building 32-bit Apps in MacÂ OSÂ X
 ------------------------------------

-Older versions of Mac OS X supported both 32-bit and 64-bit executables.
+Older versions of MacÂ OSÂ X supported both 32-bit and 64-bit executables.
 PyInstaller builds an app using the the word-length of the Python used to execute it.
 That will typically be a 64-bit version of Python, resulting in a 64-bit executable.